 You are free to register with any mutuelle, so check if any have specialized services, for example, English-language information.
 Your mutuelle will also typically provide supplementary insurances, but it’s important to know that there is a six-month period before you qualify for a reimbursement.
 If you have an emergency, such as health or dental, you will need to pay upfront unless you have alternative health insurance.

 Both you and your employer must make contributions to the Belgian social security to be eligible for Belgian healthcare.
 See this guide to health insurance in Belgium for more detailed information.

 Step 4: Accommodation – rental guarantee, inventory, setting up utilities, and telecommunications

-One of the most important steps is arranging a roof over your head.
-Usually it’s easier for newcomers to rent in Belgium; although foreigners have no restrictions buying Belgian property.
+One of the most important steps when moving to Belgium is arranging a roof over your head.
+Usually, it’s easier for newcomers to rent in Belgium; although foreigners have no restrictions buying Belgian property.
 It is typically easier to learn the market before making a big investment.
 Before you can finalize a rental contract, however, you will need to arrange a rental guarantee and an inventory of fixtures.